rorlic/shacl-validator/README.md

 # SHACL Validator for LDES
 This repository contains a [SHACL](https://www.w3.org/TR/shacl/) validator for verifying LDES content based on the ITB test suite's [RDF validation](https://www.itb.ec.europa.eu/docs/guides/latest/validatingRDF/) and the [LDES SHACL](https://github.com/rorlic/ldes-shacl) (and [TREE SHACL](https://github.com/rorlic/tree-shacl)) shapes.

-It can be used for verifying the response of a root or subsequent LDES tree node request, both online and offline.
+It can be used for verifying the response of a collection, root or subsequent TREE or LDES node request, both online and offline.
 You can either provide a URL, upload a file or simply copy/paste some content.
 Various RDF serializations as supported.

 ## Build
 To build the solution, run the following (bash) shell scripts: